Text Style Transfer: A Review and Experimental Evaluation: Related Research Areas

 \subsection{Neural Style Transfer}

-Gatys et al. \cite{gatys2015neural} first explored the use of a convolutional neural network (CNN) to extract content and style features from images separately.
-Their experimental results demonstrated that CNN is capable of extracting content information from an arbitrary photograph and is also capable of extracting style information from a well-known artwork.
+Gatys et al. \cite{gatys2015neural} first explored using a convolutional neural network (CNN) to extract content and style characteristics from images separately.
+Their experimental results demonstrated that CNNs could extract content information from an arbitrary photograph and style information from a well-known artwork.
 Based on this finding, Gatys et al. \cite{gatys2015neural} further experimented with the idea of exploiting CNN feature activation to recombine the content of a given photo with the style of famous artwork.
-The underlying idea in their proposed algorithm is to minimize the loss between the synthesized image's CNN latent representation and the desired CNN feature distributions, which is the combination of the photo's content feature representation and artwork's style feature representation.
-Interestingly, the algorithm also does not have any explicit restriction on the type of style images and does not require ground truth for training.
-The seminal work of Gatys et al. opened the new field of \textit{Neural Style Transfer} (NST), which is the process of using neural networks to render content images in different styles \cite{jing2019neural}.
+Their proposed algorithms' underlying idea is to minimize the loss between the synthesized images' CNN latent representation and the desired CNN feature distributions, which is the combination of the photos' content feature representation and artworks' style feature representation.
+Interestingly, the algorithm also does not have any explicit restriction on the style of images and does not require ground truth for training.
+The seminal work of Gatys et al. opened the new field of neural style transfer, which is the process of using neural networks to render content images in different styles \cite{jing2019neural}.